FlagAI-Open/Aquila2/README.md

 ## Tokenizer

-Our tokenizer of BBPE type is trained on a 50GB corpus, mainly sampled from deduplicated Pile and deduplicated WuDao contents.
+Our tokenizer of BBPE type is trained on a 50GB text dataset, mainly sampled from deduplicated Pile and WuDao corpus.
 We also add some special tokens for passage and conversation separation.
 <br><br>

 ## FAQ